ocornut/imgui/README.md

 License
 -------

-ImGui is licensed under the MIT License, see LICENSE for more information.
+Dear ImGui is licensed under the MIT License, see LICENSE for more information.